Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     In order to find the defects in a software project, first check the error
-    messages terminal.
+    messages in the terminal window.
 Secondly, if there still are defects, check the test
     cases and assess their correctness.
 Lastly,
     check Travis CI to see which